Photo: Ville Palonen/Alamy Stock Photo, Illustrations: Robert Kautsky/Azote

-Perhaps the most important reason why stock estimates and assessments can vary so greatly from year to year is that the process in itself consists of a large number of different factors – none of which is constant.
-Everything, from climate change and other environmental conditions to species development and interaction, is constantly changing.
+Perhaps the most important reason why stock estimates and assessments can vary so greatly from year to year is that the process in itself contain a large number of different factors – none of which is constant.
+Everything, from climate change and other environmental conditions to stock developments and dynamics, is constantly changing.
 The methods for calculating stock size and catches also change over time.

 Uncertain data from the fishermen

 Misreporting of catches is another important source of uncertainty.
 It has been shown that large-scale pelagic trawling vessels in many cases catch more sprat and less herring than indicated in their catch reports.
-This is a well-known and presumably extensive problem, about which the administration currently has little knowledge.
-Correct catch data from the fisheries are a central part of the researchers' stock analyzes and estimates, and incorrect reporting can therefore lead to grossly incorrect estimates.
+Unreliable information from the industry is a well-known and presumably extensive problem, about which the administration currently has little knowledge.
+Correct catch data from the fisheries are central to the researchers' stock analyzes and estimates, and incorrect reporting can lead to grossly incorrect estimates.

 Sub-populations and lack of knowledge

-The goal in today's MSY-based fisheries management is to fish exactly at level where the stocks give the highest yield in biomass, with the smallest possible margin.
+The goal in today's MSY-based fisheries management aims to fish precisely at the levels where the stocks give the highest yield in biomass, with the smallest possible margin.
 At the same time, fishing must be sustainable.
-This places unreasonably high demands on data and precise stock estimates – especially in a complex and changing marine ecosystem such as the Baltic Sea.
+These contradictory objectives place unreasonably high demands on data and precise stock estimates – especially in a complex and changing marine ecosystem such as the Baltic Sea.

-For the Central Baltic herring, the requirements are particularly high since it has been shown that the stock in fact consists of several sub-populations and local spawning stocks with different reproduction, growth and mortality rates.
-At present, the fisheries administration does not take this into account, as the state of knowledge about the herring stock structure is considered insufficient.
+For the Central Baltic herring, the requirements are particularly high since it has been shown that the stock, in fact, consists of several subpopulations with different reproduction, growth and mortality rates.
+At present, the fisheries administration does not consider subpopulation structure, as the state of knowledge about the herring stock structure is considered insufficient.